Objective-C: Posing

 This intercepts every invocation of setMainMenu to NSApplication.

 #import

 In the C language, the #include pre-compile directive always causes a file's contents to be inserted into the source at that point.
 Objective-C has the #import directive, equivalent except that each file is included only once per compilation unit, obviating the need for include guards.

+The Objective-C directive should not be confused with the C++ keyword import, which is used to import C++ modules (since C++20), and is not a preprocessor directive.
+It should also not be confused with the #import preprocessor directive in Microsoft Visual C++ (MSVC), which is non-standard and used to import type libraries.